Skip to main content

 Troubleshooting

-Google Workspace can be used as the identity provider, but Google does not issue a fresh ID token on background refresh, so users are prompted to sign in again roughly once an hour.
-Entra ID and Okta are not affected.
+Google Workspace can be used as the identity provider, but in the default id_token mode Google does not issue a fresh ID token on background refresh, so users are prompted to sign in again roughly once an hour.
+Setting bearerTokenType to access_token avoids this.
+Entra ID and Okta are not affected in either mode.